 For further information please visit the MyAttendance webpages

-It is our expectation that students make every effort to attend their timetabled contact hours overthe whole academic year.
+It is our expectation that students make every effort to attend their timetabled contact hours over the whole academic year.

 Where you are experiencing problems which are having a serious impact on your ability to meet attendance requirements, you should discuss these problems with your Personal Tutor as soon as possible to see how best to minimise the detrimental effect on your studies.

+AbsenceIf you are absent from class because of illness please notify the Student Support Team.
 Please do this as soon as possible, otherwise you may be contacted about your lack of attendance.

 Catching UpAsk the lecturer for copies of any handouts and advice about guided reading.
 Check BlackBoard to see whether work has been posted there for the missed session.
 Please talk to the lecturer or your Personal Tutor if you are experiencing difficulties catching up.